Sergiogk/Sergiogk/README.md

 # Hello folks!👋

 My name is Ganesh Kadam.
-I am a Network Administrator and Story Writer.
+I am a DevOps Engineer and Story Writer.
 I am from India, live in Pune, and work at Semantic.